edgio-docs/edgio-docs/src/guides/v7/basics/alerts.md

 ## Real-Time Alerts {/*real-time-alerts*/}

-Receive email notifications when one or more condition(s) for a specific environment are met.
+Receive email notifications when the condition(s) defined for a specific environment are met.
 For example, you can receive a notification when the number of `404 Not Found` responses exceeds 10 per second or when your bandwidth is less than 100 Megabits per second.

 A condition consists of the following components: